Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-linux-gitlab-omnibus/README.md

 ---
-description: This template provides easy to deploy to Virtual Machine with public DNS (based on public IP's DNS) with https.
+description: This template simplifies the deployment of GitLab Omnibus on a Virtual Machine with a public DNS, leveraging the public IP's DNS.
+It utilizes the Standard_F8s_v2 instance size, which aligns with reference architecture and supports up to 1000 users (20 RPS).
+The instance is pre-configured to use HTTPS with a Let's Encrypt certificate for secure connections.
 page_type: sample
 products:
 - azure